MileZero/MZ-WebTestAutomation/README.md

-# MZ-PW-POC
+# MZ-WebTestAutomation

-Milevision testautomation using playwright JS.
+Milevision testautomation for the web UI using playwright JS.